-Bald, dead patches in a turf lawn appear from time to time, even in the best-tended lawn.
+Bald, dead patches on a turf lawn appear from time to time, even in the best-tended lawn.
 Often, the reasons will be obvious, but sometimes it can be something of a mystery as to just what is going on.
-Here are some of the most common reasons why dead spots might occur in your lawn.

 Grubs or Other Pests Below the Turf

 Grubs are the larvae of various hard-shelled beetles, such as the Japanese beetle or June bug.
 A lawn can tolerate some degree of grub infestation, but if the concentration is high, dead patches will appear in your lawn.
-A strong sign that you're dealing with grubs is if the dead patch lifts up away from the ground easily when you tug on the grass.
+A strong sign that you are dealing with grubs is if the dead patch lifts away from the ground easily when you tug on the grass.
 Grubs eat the roots of grass and leave nothing to hold the grass in place.
-Addressing this problem involves reseeding or resodding--preferably after you have dealt with the grub infestation.
+Addressing this problem involves reseeding or resodding and preferably after you have dealt with the grub infestation.

 Spilled Chemicals or Gasoline

-In northern climates where salt is applied as an anti-icing measure, it's common to see dead spots appear along streets and sidewalks as grasses begin growing in the spring.
-Sometimes these areas will heal themselves with plenty of water in the spring, but you may be left with reseeding or resodding.
-Minimizing your own application of salt on the sidewalks will help reduce future problems, but along roadways, your only option might be to look for non-grass groundcovers to plant.
+In northern climates where salt is applied as an anti-icing measure, it is common to see dead spots appear along streets and sidewalks as grasses begin growing in the spring.
+Sometimes these areas will heal themselves with plenty of water in the spring, but you may be left having to reseed or put down more sod.
+Minimizing your application of salt on the sidewalks will help reduce future problems, but along roadways, your only option might be to look for non-grass groundcovers to plant.

 Applying too much fertilizer or spilling fertilizer on your lawn may burn the grass leaves and leave you with a dead patch.
 If you catch yourself spilling fertilizer, water it thoroughly as quickly as you can to wash out the excess nitrogen.
-Load fertilizer spreaders off the lawn, and apply the fertilizers with the steady movement of the spreader.
+Load fertilizer spreaders while you are off the lawn.
+When you apply fertilizer, use the steady movement of a spreader to feed your lawn.

 Incorrect Sprinkler Coverage

 Sprinklers that do not overlap or that miss an area completely may cause small areas of turf to brown-out and go dormant.
-When watering, observe the sprinkler for a while to make sure coverage is uniform.
+When watering, observe the sprinkler patterns for a while and make sure that your lawn coverage is uniform.